Postgraduate Certificate in Careers Leadership Postgraduate Certificate

 How you’re taught

-Our blended mode of delivery won the UK Career Development Institute Award for ‘Best Practice in the use of Technology Career Development’, sponsored by Prospects, in recognition of our innovative use of technology to support student careers development practitioners.
+Our blended mode of online asynchronous teaching and workshop days won the UK Career Development Institute Award for ‘Best Practice in the use of Technology Career Development’, sponsored by Prospects, in recognition of our innovative use of technology to support student careers development practitioners.

 Student learning is supported through a range of scaffolded and collaborative teaching and learning activities, within a teaching and learning environment that fosters student-centred, facilitative learning.
 Incorporated within the design of the teaching and learning are opportunities to share good practice, gain peer feedback, as well as tutor feedback.
 Tutorials will support the personalisation of the learning and enable you to discuss individual situations on a one-to-one basis with your tutor.
 Our methods are varied and include: